prathikshetty9b/Tindog-Bootstrap-Site/README.md

 # Tindog
-## A Pet Dating App built using Bootstrap &amp; CSS
+## A Pet Dating Website built using Bootstrap &amp; CSS

 Bootstrap Framework Used : Bootstrap 4.0